 Boil an egg

 Eggs are a cheap source of quality protein, and when you boil them you add portable to their list of wonderful qualities.
 But boiling the perfect egg can be tricky—too short and you end up with gross gooey whites, too long and you have a bouncy ball that crumbles when you try to bite into it.
 Listen up adults: It doesn’t have to be hard.
 Follow these easy steps for boiling an egg, and you’ll be set for snack time.
-Here are some delicious ways to eat eggs every day.
+Check out these essential recipes you should know by the time you’re 35.

 Sew on a button